Skip to content

 The basic schematic of a SEPIC (single-ended primary inductance converter).
 Capacitor C1 is shown as polarized, but in some cases may be unpolarized to prevent problems if the voltage changes polarity (which can occur if the switch has a high duty cycle).

-Like a [^Ćuk Converter], a SEPIC has one switch and two inductors.
-It’s advantages over a buck-boost alone is that is has a non-inverted output voltage, DC decouplement from input to out (through a series power-transferring capacitor), which makes it easier to handle things such as short circuits on the output, and true turnoff of the output (when the switch is off, the output truly goes to 0V).
+Like a Ćuk converter, a SEPIC has one switch and two inductors.
+Its advantages over a buck-boost alone is that it has a non-inverted output voltage, DC decoupling from input to output (through a series power-transferring capacitor), which makes it easier to handle things such as short circuits on the output, and true turnoff of the output (when the switch is off, the output truly goes to 0V).

-Like other SMPS, the SEPIC converter uses a switching element of control the output.
+Like other SMPS, the SEPIC converter uses a switching element to control the output.
 The power transferring capacitor between input and output is sometimes called the AC capacitor.

 Output Voltage